mirojurisic/ListViewExample/README.md

 Updated assignment

 1) add gridview instead listview und using menu allow user to change between gridview with 2 or 3 columns
-2) for single_item display use CardView
+2) for single_item display use CardView.

 WORK as a PAIR =  DIVIDE tasks
 hint: need to add dependacies in gradle build file !!